Kingxukai/linux/Documentation/trace/histogram.rst

-This doesn't tell us any information about how late cyclictest may have woken up, but it does show us a nice histogram of how long it took from the time that cyclictest was woken to the time it made it into user space.
+This doesn't tell us any information about how late cyclictest may have woken up, but it does show us a nice histogram of how long it took from the time that cyclictest was woken to the woke time it made it into user space.